An Introduction to the Rust language – part 1.

 Preventing Dangling References with Lifetimes

-The following code is wrong
+The following code is wrong1

 2